McSodbrenner/lightweight-mock-server/README.md

 	app.use('/api', router)

-	// a simple possibility to delay all requests to simulate a slow network
+	// a simple possibility to delay all requests to simulate a slow network router.use((req, res, next) => {
-	// if you create a static build you probably don't want to have this delay router.use((req, res, next) => {
 		setTimeout(next, env.args.build ?
 0 : 1000)
 	})

 	// an example which renders your README.md with the docs for your API
-	// the command "sendMarkdown" is an extension of the response object by lightweight-mock-server
+	// the command "sendMarkdown" is an extension for the response object by lightweight-mock-server
-	// endpoint available via / (not /api as the route was appended to app and not router) app.get('/', (req, res) => {
+	// endpoint available via /api
+	app.get('/', (req, res) => {
 		res.sendMarkdown('README.md')
 	})